yet-another-static-site-generator/yass/docs/user/extending.md

 ## <a name="adding"></a>Adding modules to the site project

 After creating a site project, you will have directory `_modules` (with default setting) inside site project directory.
-This directory have structure:
+This directory has structure:

     [ProjectName]
       |-_modules